 Small groups do provide the best intimate discipling environment.
 Some churches utilize these small, sometimes home-based groups, as the foundation of their disciple making process.
 To move this component to be more effective you must have a great facilitator/teacher, an accountability process, strong relational connections in the group, and a purposeful selection of material.

-Be careful that the curriculum does not drive the study but focusing on the needs of people as they grow in Christ.
+Be careful that the curriculum does not drive the study but focuses on the needs of people as they grow in Christ.

 Keep in mind that discipleship is neither instant nor easy.
 We are not producing look-alike widgets, but individuals committed to the Lordship of Jesus Christ.